CJanecka/Projects_and_CTFs/Defensive Security/README.md

 *Dashboard 12 - Map showing the location of the Client-side IP's during the attack.*
 ![apache attack - Clientip Cluster Map](https://github.com/CJanecka/Projects_and_CTFs/assets/131223318/773151cf-0b45-4bbd-bd74-3e980774a8a1)

+By comparing the data found, Dashboards 4 and 12, we addressed the following inquiries raised by VSI:

+  + Does anything stand out as suspicious?
+    - Yes; new clusters formed at a location that was not previously shown to have connected with VSI’s administrative webpage.

+  + Which new location (city, country) on the map has a high volume of activity?
+    - By zooming in on the cluster map, shown in Dashboard 12, we can see that the new cluster(s) of high activity are from Kiev, Ukraine and Kharkiv, Ukraine.

+  + What is the count of that city?
+    - **Kiev**: Displays a count of 454 connections to the webpage.
+    - **Kharkiv**: Displays a count of 433 connections to the webpage.

+  ###